Emergency Dentist Ballarat

 Toothache : Rinse your mouth thoroughly with warm water.
 Use dental floss to remove any debris between teeth.
 Use a cold compress outside your mouth or on your cheek to minimise swelling.

-Chipped or broken teeth: Rise your mouth thoroughly with warm water.
+Chipped or broken teeth: Rinse your mouth thoroughly with warm water.
 Use a cold compress outside your mouth to minimise swelling.

 Knocked-out tooth: Hold the tooth’s crown, rinse the root of the tooth in water and then gently insert the tooth back into its socket.
 But if this is not possible, put the tooth in a cup of milk or your saliva and take it along with you to the dentist immediately.
 There is a high chance of saving the knocked-out tooth if it is returned to its socket within an hour.